Linde, Praxair expect offer to Linde shareholders in September

-MUNICH (Reuters) - An offer to Linde (LING.DE) investors to tender their shares to a new merged Linde-Praxair (PX.N) industrial gases group is likely be launched around September, the chief executives of the German and U.S. companies told Reuters on Friday.
+MUNICH, June 2 (Reuters) - An offer to Linde investors to tender their shares to a new merged Linde-Praxair industrial gases group is likely be launched around September, the chief executives of the German and U.S. companies told Reuters on Friday.

 Seventy-five percent of Linde shareholders must tender during what is expected to be a 70-day offer period for the $74 billion merger to go through.